Terence O'Brien (colonial administrator)

-Major General Sir John Terence Nicholls O'Brien KCMG (23 April 1830 – 25 February 1903) was a surveyor, engineer and colonial governor.
+Lieutenant-Colonel Sir John Terence Nicolls O'Brien KCMG (23 April 1830 – 25 February 1903) was a surveyor, engineer and colonial governor.

-Born in Manchester, England, O'Brien studied at Elizabeth College, Guernsey, and then attended the Royal Military College, Sandhurst.
+Born in Manchester, England, son of Major-General Terence O'Brien (died 1865), later General Officer Commanding, Ceylon, and acting Governor of Ceylon, O'Brien studied at Elizabeth College, Guernsey, and then attended the Royal Military College, Sandhurst and was commissioned into the 67th Foot, later transferring to the 70th Foot.

-O'Brien, a British Army officer, received a medal of honour for his service in the Indian Mutiny War.
-He was appointed acting Governor of British Ceylon in 1863 and held the office for two years, succeeding Charles Justin MacCarthy.

-In 1881, he was appointed governor of Heligoland, knighted in 1888 and became governor of Newfoundland in 1889.
+He served in the Indian Mutiny War.
+In 1881, he was appointed governor of Heligoland, knighted in 1887 and became governor of Newfoundland in 1889.

 O'Brien as governor of Newfoundland helped precipitate the 1894 bank crash by his many dispatches to London noting that Newfoundland politicians under Premier William Whiteway's Liberal Government were uniquely corrupt and incompetent.
 He resigned from office in 1895 and returned to London.

 The Newfoundland community of Terenceville was so named in his honour.
 O'Brien's son, Sir Charles O'Brien, also became a colonial governor.

 O'Brien died in 1903 in London, England.